9 Famous Miami Architects You Have to Know

-Current Condos: Many of Lapidus’ residential tower buildings are beautifully maintained here in Miami.
+Current Condos: Many of Lapidus’ residential tower buildings are beautifully maintained in Miami.
 If you’re interested in a property in one of Lapidus’ elegant Mid-century Modern structures, check out:

 Photo of Fontainebleau II Residences

-Known as Miami architecture royalty, Arquitectonica, now led by Fort-Brescia and Spear, blends surreal modernist abstraction with nods to Miami’s rich Latin American influence, and has designed several major Miami projects that keep defining Miami’s contemporary architecture landscape.
-In 2017, Rizzoli published Arquitectonica, a 400-page vividly-illustrated book written by critic Alastair Gordon celebrating the firm’s 40th anniversary and its architectural legacy in Miami.
+Known as Miami architecture royalty, Arquitectonica, now led by Fort-Brescia and Spear, blends surreal modernist abstraction with nods to Miami’s rich Latin American influence.
+They have designed several major Miami projects that keep defining the city’s contemporary architectural landscape, including Brickell City Centre.
+In 2017, Rizzoli published Arquitectonica, a 400-page vividly illustrated book written by critic Alastair Gordon celebrating the firm’s 40th anniversary and its architectural legacy in Miami.

-Current Condos: Arquitectonica has designed dozens of projects in Miami, including many residential condo towers.
-If you’re architecturally obsessed and love to live in one of their buildings, check this (brief) list out:
+Current Condos: Arquitectonica has designed dozens of projects in Miami, including many of Miami’s best residential condo towers.
+If you’re architecturally obsessed and would love to live in one of their buildings, check this (brief) list out:

 Rendering of Mr. C Residences

-Rendering of Faena Residences
+Rendering of 321 Ocean

 Rene Gonzalez Architect

-Rendering of the highly acclaimed Glass at 120 Ocean Drive
+- The highly acclaimed Glass at 120 Ocean Drive

-Strang is known for structures that embrace the Florida climate, including waterfront homes designed to weather rising sea levels.
-Strang worked with Zaha Hadid (whose Museum Tower in downtown Miami was completed after her untimely death in 2016) and SHoP Architects, but credits famed mid-century modern architect Gene Leedy, a Florida architect from the Sarasota School, as his greatest influence, after growing up in a home designed by Leedy, and later working as an intern at Leedy’s Central Florida office.
+Among Miami’s newest generation of starchitects is Max Strang, a home-grown Floridian whose designs are influenced by the Sarasota School of Architecture, a modernist architectural movement that developed in Sarasota, Florida during the 1950s.
+Despite working with such legends as late starchitect Zaha Hadid and SHoP Architects, he credits mid-century modern architect Gene Leedy, a Florida architect from the Sarasota School, as his greatest influence after growing up in a home designed by Leedy, and later working as an intern at his Central Florida office.